ECE3SAT/ece3sat.github.io/content/_index.md

-One part of the implementation of the space debris mitigation is made through the development of solutions to give the tools to the new satellites to perform deorbiting maneuvers to either cemetery orbits where the satellite is passivized (batteries and tanks emptied) or toward Earth to disintegrate upon re-entry into the atmosphere.
+One part of the implementation of the space debris mitigation is made through the development of solutions to give the tools to the new satellites to perform deorbiting maneuvers to either cemetery orbits where the satellite is passivised (batteries and tanks emptied) or toward Earth to disintegrate upon re-entry into the atmosphere.
 Several types of deorbiting systems are currently being developed such as the aerodynamic sail, chemical engine, and electric/ionic engine.

-{{< home_parallax "/images/parallax.jpg" "What Is a Cubesat?" >}}
+{{< home_parallax "/images/parallax.jpg" "What is a CubeSat?" >}}

 <!--
-    # What Is a Cubesat?
+    # What Is a CubeSat?
 -->

 {{<
     image_pop_up_legend
     "/images/429961main_cubesat_1.jpg"
-    "Illustration of a cubesat above the Earth."
+    "Illustration of a cubeSat above the Earth."
-    "A cubeast above the Earth"
+    "A CubeSat above the Earth"
 >}}

 A CubeSat (1U-class spacecraft) is a nanosatelite satellite for space